Entire home

 Newton Stewart

-Located in Newton Stewart, this cottage is in a rural area and on a river.
+Located in Newton Stewart, this cottage is in a rural area.
 Swallow Theatre and Stewartry Museum are cultural highlights, and some of the area's landmarks include Whithorn Priory and Torhouse Stone Circle.
 Laggan Outdoor and Cally Gardens are also worth visiting.
-Take the opportunity to explore the area for water adventures such as fishing.

 What's nearby